ant-design/ant-design-pro-site/docs/upgrade-v5.en-US.md

 type: Other
 ---

 Pro V5 can be used gradually, as long as you upgrade to umi @ 3 to use these features.
-Although the new data stream is simple and efficient, it does not meet all scenarios.
+Although the new data stream is easy and efficient, it does not meet all scenarios.
 We can mix and adapt and slowly migrate.
 Of course, we hope that we can relocate as early as possible to reduce historical debt.

 ## initialState